Useurmind/tut_react_ts_webpack/README.md

 Check output is Hello World.
 Look in the developer tools how the page is loaded.

+# Commit your changes

+One step done and working, please commit your changes.

 ## Install typescript, react and webpack in your project

 Nice but ugly and small.

+- No modules used actually
+- No type checking
+- No jsx used

 To scale we need some additional stuff.

 Install typescript and webpack as dev dependencies